 - 2 cups of water (filtered)

-- 1 teaspoon of honey, to taste, if desired
+- 1 tsp of honey (to taste, if desired)

-Step 1 – Add the fresh or dried lavender buds to a teacup
+- To make lavender tea, add the fresh or dried lavender buds to a teacup.

 Side Effects of Lavender Tea

-The main side effects of lavender tea include skin irritation, nausea, vomiting, when consumed in excess, but there are other possible interactions and situations to be wary of lavender tea.
-Some of the side effects can be quite serious when lavender is ingested in a toxic amount.
+The main side effects of lavender tea may include skin irritation, nausea, vomiting when consumed in excess, but there are other possible interactions and situations to be wary of lavender tea.
+Lavender tea may cause headaches, constipation, and also appetite change if not taken in moderation.
+Some of the side effects can be quite serious when the lavender is ingested in a toxic amount.

-- Pregnancy – When pregnant, lavender use is not recommended, as it can stimulate menstruation, which can lead to a miscarriage or other complication in pregnant women.
+- Pregnancy: When pregnant, using lavender is not recommended, as it can stimulate menstruation, which can lead to a miscarriage or other complications in pregnant women.

-- Blood Thinners – This tea has anticoagulant properties, which are good for heart health, but if you are already taking blood-thinning medication, it can be very dangerous, particularly before undergoing surgery.
+- Blood Thinners: This tea has anticoagulant properties, which can be good for heart health, but if you are already taking blood-thinning medication, it can be very dangerous, particularly before undergoing surgery.

-If you experience any of these side effects, stop using lavender tea immediately.
-If you think you may be at risk for a negative interaction with a medication, speak to your doctor before adding this tea to your daily or weekly health regimen.
+If you experience any side effects, it is advisable to refrain from consuming lavender tea immediately.
+Also, avoid using it with sedatives as it may lead to drowsiness.
+If you think you may be at risk for a negative interaction with medication, speak to your doctor before adding this tea to your daily or weekly health regimen.